+In August 2016, Hydro One Inc. reached an agreement to acquire Orillia Power, an electricity distribution company located in Simcoe County, Ontario, from the Corporation of the City of Orillia, subject to the satisfaction of customary closing conditions as well as approval by the OEB.
 In April 2020, the OEB issued its decision approving Hydro One Inc.'s acquisition of Orillia Power from the City of Orillia.
 In September 2020, Hydro One Inc. completed the acquisition for a purchase price of approximately \$28 million inclusive of closing adjustments.
 See "Business of Hydro One - Distribution Business Segment - Acquisitions - Acquisition of Orillia Power" for more information.